Manan-Joshi750/HTML_CSS/README.md

 2. Includes menu items with dropdown icons.
 3. Uses flexbox for layout and spacing.
 4. Adds a language selection icon.

+**15. UltraEdit Download Page Highlights**

+1. Flexbox layout with dropdown icons for key sections and a language selection option.
+2. Highlights UltraEdit for Windows with version details and a Mac/Linux download option.
+3. Responsive grid layout with clear download buttons for 32-bit and 64-bit options in multiple languages.
+4. Clean design, consistent fonts, and mobile-friendly adjustments for optimal usability.